 11.10.
 The principles on the maximum amount of contractual penalties and default interest in the country where the TSO has its registered office shall apply.

-11.11.
-Provided that a separate self-billing agreement is concluded between the TSO and the network user, the former, as the self-biller, may issue invoices on behalf of the latter.

 12. Rights and obligations of the TSO

 12.1.
 The TSO shall perform balancing calculations in a transparent and equal manner and enable the network user to access the virtual trading point.